l-aldarondo/Kickstarter-Analysis/README.md

 ![Distribution of campaign goals vs pledges_GB.png](charts/Distribution%20of%20campaign%20goals%20vs%20pledges_GB.png)

-Fig 1.6 Boxplot, distribution of campaign goals vs pledges
+<sub>Fig 1.6 Boxplot, distribution of campaign goals vs pledges

 Per our plot we can see that the mean campaign goal is around $4000, this value is outside of the range of outliers for amount pledged.